Smaranareddy6/media-pipeline/README.md

 # 📦 Media Processing & Intent Inference Pipeline

-This project demonstrates a modular pipeline that processes audio, image, and document inputs to extract structured JSON data, combining audio transcription, natural language understanding (NLU), document parsing, and speech synthesis in a unified interface.
+This project demonstrates a modular pipeline that processes audio, image, and document inputs to extract structured JSON data.
+It combines transcription, NLU (natural language understanding), OCR, and speech synthesis into a unified and flexible interface.

 ---